jamijam/microlending-credit-insight/README-FULL.md

     * Enter same phone number you entered in the previous step into the `Input Phone Number` field and Submit.
     * Copy the correct OTP for the request and provide it in Use case frontend and `Submit`.

     iii.
+Credit Score percentage will be shown.
 If Credit Score is healthy, `You are eligible for a loan!` message will appear in the screen.
+If not, `Unfortunately, you are not eligible for a loan.` message will appear in the screen.